hynet-mel/mutantstandard_magisk/README.md

 # Mutant Standard emoji for Magisk

-**WARNING: Because not all emojis are implemented with their own reasoning, alot emojis might tofu/not render [Check the FAQ](https://mutant.tech/info/faq/)**
+**WARNING: Because not all emojis are implemented with their own reasoning, alot emojis might tofu/not render.
+[Check the FAQ](https://mutant.tech/info/faq/)**

 Check out [Mutant Standard emoji](https://mutant.tech/) for the sources!
 This module uses Magisk to systemlessly replace Android emojis with Mutant Standard emoji (MTNT Emoji).